-So, the intention of the project is to improve the API and the downhole model architecture concurrently in order to support both the company developers and their research customers in developing features and algorithms which can then be included in their standard products.
-One of these is a 3D well representation for example, although there are other areas this work can make a contribution too.
+The intention of the project is to develop the API and the downhole model architecture concurrently in order to support both the company developers and their collaborative research customers in developing models, features and algorithms which can both benefit the company’s product range and allow real-world research aims to be met.

 What does the funded studentship include?

 Funded candidates will receive a maintenance grant of £15,000 per annum (unless otherwise specified), to cover their living expenses and have their fees waived for 36 months.
 In addition, research costs, including field work and conference attendance, will be met.